18 New Travel Trends For 2025

 Teens can enjoy the beautiful landscapes in Thailand.
 Credit: Rustic Pathways

-The World Tourism Industry Organization has tracked the progress.
+The Asia-Pacific region has lagged behind Europe, but hopes are high that travel will be back to 2019 levels in 2025.
+The World Tourism Industry Organization has tracked progress in the hospitality industry.
 The numbers were looking good as 2023 came to a close.
-But Asia and Pacific have still only reached 62% of pre-pandemic levels.
+But Asia and the Pacific have still only reached 62% of pre-pandemic levels.
 That’s finally expected to turn the tide in 2025.

 This will be made possible by some new travel trends.
-Looking ahead, here are some of the forecasts for international travel in 2025.
+Looking ahead, here are some of the forecasts for international travel and summer vacations in 2025.

-Travel Trend #1: Eco-friendly travel will be a priority.
+#1: Eco-friendly travel will be a travel industry priority

 Concerns about the environment are high among travelers.
 The daily dose of bad news about climate change is having an impact.
 Now travelers want sustainable experiences.
 This affects many areas, including: